Danik-Off/project-voice-nest/README.md

 ## License

-This project is licensed under the UNLICENSED license.
+This project is licensed under the MIT license.

 ## Support